Harris Newmark

-Harris Newmark (July 5, 1834 – 1916) was a Jewish American businessman, philanthropist, and historian who was born in the West Prussian city of Löbau (now Lubawa, Poland).
+Harris Newmark (July 5, 1834 – 1916) was a Jewish American businessman, philanthropist, and historian.
 Newmark immigrated to the United States in 1853.
 He sailed from Europe to New York City, and then to San Francisco.
 He joined his older brother and other family in Los Angeles.
 His branch of the family were among the founders and developers of the region, founding Montebello, California and the related area.

 Newmark contributed to developing many local institutions, such as the Los Angeles County Library and others supporting children's welfare.
 He wrote a memoir, Sixty Years in Southern California: 1853–1913, which has been cited in dozens of academic papers and books.
 It is described as the Los Angeles equivalent of a Pepys diary.

 Early years

-Newmark was the son of Jewish parents Phillip and Esther Newmark.
+Newmark was born in Löbau in the Prussian Partition of Poland (now Lubawa, Poland).
+He was the son of Jewish parents Phillip and Esther Newmark.
 Among his siblings was an older brother Joseph P. Newmark.
-Their father Phillip Newmark was born in Neumark, West Prussia.
+Their father Phillip Newmark was born in Neumark (now Nowe Miasto Lubawskie, Poland).
 He frequently traveled to Sweden and Denmark to sell his ink and blackening products.
 He made a sales trip to New York City in 1837, but became ill and returned home in 1838.

 Joseph P. Newmark emigrated to California in 1848, and beckoned his brother Harris to follow.
 Many Newmark relatives had already settled there.
 Newmark sailed for New York City.
 He boarded a second ship for California, crossed the isthmus of Nicaragua with Leopold Harris, who would found the Harris & Frank department stores, and arrived in San Francisco in October 1853, at the age of 19.
 After he reached Los Angeles, his first American job was serving as a clerk for his brother Joseph at his partnership Rich & Newmark, a dry goods emporium.